 Contact C.J.
 Doxtater email@example.com for more information.

-The LGBTQ Committee is a statewide committee comprised of individuals who self-identify as LGBTQ and allies that raise awareness through prevention and education, giving voice to people who are marginalized based on gender identity, gender expression, and sexual orientation whose lives have been affected by all violence, including sexual, domestic, and intimate partner.
+The LGBTQ Committee is a statewide committee comprised of individuals who self-identify as LGBTQ and allies that work directly with LGBTQ victims of intimate partner violence, sexual assault, and hook up violence.
+Their mission to raise awareness through prevention and education, giving voice to people who are marginalized based on gender identity, gender expression, and sexual orientation whose lives have been affected by all violence, including sexual, domestic, and intimate partner.

 For more information go to LGBTQ Committee Overview or contact Cody Warner firstname.lastname@example.org.